 Sometimes, it is clear where stress is coming from.
 You can count on stress during a major life change such as the death of a loved one, getting married, or having a baby.
 But other times it may not be so clear why you feel stressed.

-Its important to figure out what causes stress for you.
+It’s important to figure out what causes stress for you.
 Everyone feels and responds to stress differently.
 Get a notebook, and write down when something makes you feel stressed.
 Then write how you reacted and what you did to deal with the stress.
 Tracking your stress can help you find out what is causing your stress and how much stress you feel.
 Then you can take steps to reduce the stress or handle it better.

 To find out how stressed you are right now, use this Interactive Tool: What Is Your Stress Level? calculator.gif